alexkasema/alx-higher_level_programming/0x0A-python-inheritance/README.md

 A method that validates a value and raises exceptions.
 Also createa test for it.
 # 8-rectangle.py
 A class that inherits form another class and uses its functions.
+# 9-rectangle.py
+A class that has a method that calculates the area of a rectangle and implements its str() function.